top of page

 Ever since she was a child, Gretchen just wanted to do art, nothing else.
 That single-minded intensity never wavered, through childhood illness, through years away at college, and living in Central California afterward.

-When Gretchen Grunt was 9 years old, she was waiting in front of the Creative Center building to have her portrait done by Don Malone and had a premonition, “I’m going to do something here!”
+When Gretchen Grunt was 10 years old, she was sitting in the Creative Center building having her portrait done by Don Malone, artist and 29 High Art Instructor, and had a premonition, “I’m going to do something in this building someday!”

 A dream come true.

-In 2003, Gretchen was offered the opportunity to make her dream a reality — to start the Creative Center and Gallery.
-With a lot of sweat, strong vision, and community support, she built a place to create and sell art.
-She added the classes in 2008 and began serving the homeschool community in 2010.
+In 2003, Gretchen was offered the opportunity to make her dream a reality — to start the Creative Center.
+With a lot of sweat, strong vision, family and community support, she built a place to create and sell art.
+She added the classes in 2004 and began serving the homeschool community in 2010.

 Gretchen